 3. Treat Entire Grow Area with Insecticide, Not Just Plants!

-Spray your entire garden and all of your outbuildings with an organic spray treatment especially formulated for cannabis spider mites.
+Spray your entire garden and all of your outbuildings with an organic spray treatment specially formulated for cannabis spider mites.
 It’s impossible to overstate just how important it is to treat your processing facility, quarantine rooms, and all areas where you grow and process cannabis.

 Because of their variable growth process, it’s common to think that you’ve eradicated spider mites in your grow room while they’re secretly building up numbers in one of their immature stages.
 This is why it’s so important to keep treating your grow room after a spider mite infestation even if it appears that all the cannabis spider mites are gone.
 Just pretend they’re hiding and doing pushups, building their numbers for a second infestation.
 Treat your grow room like a war zone and don’t allow the spider mites to build in numbers and attack again!